ARTS-Laboratory/Dataset-hydrocarbon-and-fuel-processing/README.md

 # Dataset time domain NMR hydrocarbon and fuel relaxometry

-This dataset contains relaxation curves probed from pure hydrocarbon and jet fuel samples.
-The derived cetane number (DCN) of all samples are also provided.
-The T2 relaxation curves were acquired using a compact time-domain nuclear magnetic resonance (TD-NMR) system located at the University of South Carolina, Columbia, USA [1].
+This dataset contains T2 relaxation curves probed from both pure hydrocarbon and jet fuel samples.
+The relaxation curves were acquired using a time domain nuclear magnetic resonance (TD-NMR) system located at the University of South Carolina, Columbia, USA [1].
+The derived cetane number (DCN) of all samples is also provided.

 ## References